gtunell/AMA.jl/README.md

 condn = 0.0000000001
 ```

-Finally, give an inclusive upper bound for modulus of roots allows in reduced form:
+Finally, give an inclusive upper bound for modulus of roots allowed in reduced form:

 ```julia
 upperbnd = 1 + condn